FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 Your local IP is used to differentiate devices on a LAN.
 This is to ensure that the right device gets the appropriate information you request, and not any other device.
 This also makes it A LOT easier to communicate with other devices on your LAN.
 For example, if you have a wireless printer, both the printer and your device need to know each other's local IP in order to complete a print job.
 No WAN/internet forwarding is necessary.

 Your public IP is where things get a little tricky.
 Believe it or not, your LAN (in most cases) only has one public IP that all your devices use to communicate out to the internet.
 So that means your phone, laptop, tablet, etc. are all indentified on the public internet with the same IP.
-The entire process for this is called **NAT**(Network Address translation), and it's the reason why you're able to connect to the internet on your LAN.
+The entire process for this is called **NAT** (Network Address translation), and it's the reason why you're able to connect to the internet on your LAN.
 This is handled by your router, and therefore largely abstracted from the user.
 Your ISP (Comcast, AT&T, etc.) will asign your router a public IP that is owned by them.
 I recommend looking up how NAT works on a more technical level, if you're interested.

 #### What do IP Adresses look like?

-IP addresses are numerical values in the form "X.X.X.X" where X represents a value from 0-255 (because math, that's why).
-More specifically, this notation represents what we call an **IPv4**(Internet Protocol version 4) address.
+IP addresses are numerical values in the form "X.X.X.X" where X represents a value from 0-255.
+More specifically, this notation represents what we call an **IPv4** (Internet Protocol version 4) address.
 As stated above, this value is a unique identifier for a device on a network.
-Due to constraints on how many numerical values can be represented with IPv4, only 4,294,967,296 total addresses(2^32) can be used on every single device out there in the world.
+Due to constraints on how many numerical values can be represented with IPv4, only 4,294,967,296 total addresses (2^32) can be used on every single device out there in the world.
 Obviously, there are more than that amount of devices in existence.
 To combat this, there are certain reserved spaces for private and public IP addresses.

 Here are the spaces reserved for private addresses: